sin5678/inav_cn_wiki/MSP-Navigation-Messages.md

 | 7 | SET HEAD [3]  | Heading  | | | | | | |
 | 8 | LAND | | | | ✔ | ✔ | ✔ | |

-1. Leg speed in an iNav extension
+1. Leg speed is an iNav extension
 2. Not used by iNav
 3. Once SET_HEAD is invoked, it remains active until cleared by a P1 value of -1.